 Today, there are nearly two decades of research into this class of drugs further validating the impact of CTLA-4 inhibition alone and in combination with other checkpoint inhibitors for multiple cancer types.

 First, through a partnership with CytomX, Bristol Myers Squibb is investigating the use of Probody® technology, which may enable CTLA-4 antibodies to more effectively localize treatment to cancerous regions by exploiting the unique conditions found within the tumor microenvironment, all while hopefully limiting therapeutic activity in healthy tissues.
+Preclinical data indicate that limiting antibody binding to the tumor microenvironment may prevent the immune system from attacking healthy cells, yet still enable an antitumor response.

 Separately, researchers are evaluating a non-fucosylated approach in CTLA-4 inhibition.
 Traditionally, non-fucosylated antibodies have been shown to be potentially efficacious and are likely less immunogenic (causing unwanted immune response), as their structure more closely resembles a normal component found in humans.
+Poor prognosis in various cancers is associated with the presence of regulatory T cells, and preclinical models have shown that a non-fucosylated anti-CTLA-4 approach can improve cytotoxic T cell activation and antitumor activity.

 Beyond next-generation approaches, scientists are also expanding upon the strength of CTLA-4 inhibition by looking at several different tumor types and evaluating new lines of therapy.